isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 #### **Digital submissions only**

-Upload completed set of documents to a cloud service, e.g., WeTransfer, Google Drive, Dropbox, etc., and address to [leekuanyew_worldcityprize@ura.gov.sg](mailto:leekuanyew_worldcityprize@ura.gov.sg).
+Please upload the complete set of documents ([Parts I to IV](#stage-b-submission) to a cloud service, e.g., WeTransfer, Google Drive, Dropbox, etc., and address to [leekuanyew_worldcityprize@ura.gov.sg](mailto:leekuanyew_worldcityprize@ura.gov.sg).

 #### **Please read the following**